Giphy/GiphyAPI/README.md

 ## Overview

-The [Giphy API](http://api.giphy.com) provides seven JSON endpoints, recent, translate, seach, flagged, favorites, gif by id and screensaver.
+The [Giphy API](http://api.giphy.com) provides eight JSON endpoints, recent, translate, seach, flagged, favorites, artists, gif by id and screensaver.
 The search endpoint replicates the search found on [Giphy](http://giphy.com).
 Translate is an experimental endpoint designed to be used for GIF dialects.
 Screensaver returns a random gif.
 And get gif id returns meta data about a single gif.

 The Giphy API implements a REST-like interface.
 Connections can be made with any HTTP enabled programming language.
 The Giphy API also implements [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to connect to Giphy from JavaScript / Web browsers on your own domain.